 How to Store Coffee Beans at Home?

-You’ve chosen your coffee beans; you’ve got your burr or blade grinder, now you just need to know exactly how to store your coffee beans at home.
+You’ve chosen your coffee beans – we suggest to check out our list of the best Kona beans; you’ve got your burr or blade grinder, now you just need to know exactly how to store your coffee beans at home.

 Store them well and they’ll last for a long while, making sure you get the best possible flavor every time you grind and brew your favorite coffee.